Skip to main content

 Finalization of the Total Synthesis

-With all fragments in hand, Fürstner and co-workers concentrated on the final steps of the total synthesis of prorocentin (1) as shown in Scheme 5.
-In detail, eastern fragment 6 and central fragment 7 were coupled by [Pd] cross-coupling.
-Then gold-catalyzed cycloisomerization of 5 gave 35 in situ which reacted to spiro compound 36 after the addition of PPTS.
-Then TBS protection of the secondary alcohol and deprotection of the primary alcohol was necessary for the following Sharpless epoxidation.
-Then Appel reaction with iodine gave 4.
-In the final three steps, 4 was first coupled with deprotonated 3.
-Then the sulfonate was removed reductively and global deprotection finally gave prorocentin 1.
+With all fragments in hand, Fürstner and co-workers focused on the final steps of the total synthesis of prorocentin (1), as shown in Scheme 5.
+In detail, the eastern fragment 6 and central fragment 7 were coupled through a [Pd] cross-coupling reaction.
+Then a gold-catalyzed cycloisomerization of compound 5 resulted in the formation of compound 35 in situ.
+Upon addition of PPTS, compound 35 further reacted to yield the spiro compound 36.
+TBS protection of the secondary alcohol and deprotection of the primary alcohol were necessary steps for the subsequent Sharpless epoxidation.
+Following this, the Appel reaction with iodine was employed, leading to the formation of compound 4.
+In the final three steps, compound 4 was first coupled with deprotonated compound 3.
+Then, the sulfonate group was reductively removed, and global deprotection ultimately yielded prorocentin (1).

 prorocentin-6.png